What is the general project status?

-MoSKito was started in 2007 and used in various production environments (friendscout24, c-date.com, parship.de etc) since 2008.
-So it is very stable and absolute production ready.
-At the beginning of this year we extracted some parts of it into separate projects, namely moskito-control and moskito-central.
-So the "original" moskito is now named "essential" (just because it needed a name, and core was already taken) ;-)
+MoSKito was started in 2007 and used in various production environments (friendscout24, c-date.com, parship.de, etc) since 2008.
+So it is very stable and absolutely ready for production.
+In the beginning of 2013, we extracted some parts of it into separate projects, namely moskito-control and moskito-central.
+The "original" MoSKito has been renamed to "MoSKito-Essential" (just because it needed a name, and MoSKito-Core was already taken) ;-)

-MoSKito-Control was initially created as part of a customer's project and was donated back to the project.
-I've written about the whole story in this blog post: http://blog.anotheria.net/devops/everything-in-control/
+MoSKito-Control was initially created as part of a customer's project and was donated back to MoSKito project.
+The story is covered in Everything in Control blog port.

-After the donation huge part of the code was rewritten to make it more generic and remove customer-specific code.
-Generally I would say moskito-control is a beta.
+After the donation, a huge part of the code was rewritten for making it more generic and removing the customer-specific code.
+Currently, MoSKito-Control is in beta.

-MoSKito-Central was part of moskito, and was refactored into a stand-alone project this year.
-It got some recent additions, for example psql or mongo (currently in progress) in this year.
+MoSKito-Central was part of moskito, and was refactored into a stand-alone project in 2013.
+It got some recent additions, for example, psql or mongo (currently in progress).

 What is the performance overhead of MoSKito?

-Well, the answer to this question is rather unsatisfactory: "Depends!".
+Well, the answer to this question is rather unsatisfactory: "It depends!"

 It depends on multiple values, first of all integration type and number of monitoring points.
 To be clear: each monitoring point costs time.
-How much time depends on integration type.
-For example Proxy integration is slower than AOP compile time weaving.
-However, in almost all cases the costs are in lower microseconds area, how low depends on your hardware.
+The exact time depends on integration type.
+For example, Proxy integration is slower than AOP compile time weaving.
+However, in almost all cases, the costs are in lower microseconds area, depending on your hardware.

-In other words, you can use it without thinking about performance impacts, until you really see some.
+In other words, you can use MoSKito without thinking about performance impacts, until you really see some.

 MoSKito Essential runs within your app's heap space and therefore consumes some of it.
 Usually the amount of memory used by MoSKito is significantly lower than the amount of memory used by the monitored code.
 So in case you have millions of monitored classes and your heap size is above 10 Gb, MoSKito will consumer some few hundred MBs, which is about 1-3 percent of your heap.
 If you have a small application, with 128 MB heap MoSKito will usually consume 1-3 MB.
 You can calculate your exact memory footprint by creating a histogram.